lbnl-science-it/scienceit-docs/docs/hpc/index.md

 The Science IT department at Lawrence Berkeley National Laboratory manages the Lawrencium cluster providing High Performance Computing needs of Berkeley Lab researchers.

-**Lawrencium** is the platform for the LBNL Condo Cluster Computing (LC3) program, which provides a sustainable way to meet the midrange computing requirement for Berkeley Lab.
+**Lawrencium** is the platform for the [LBNL Condo Cluster Computing (LC3)](https://it.lbl.gov/service/scienceit/high-performance-computing/lrc/computing-on-lawrencium/condo-cluster-service/){:target="_blank"} {{ ext }} program, which provides a sustainable way to meet the midrange computing requirement for Berkeley Lab.
 Lawrencium is part of the LBNL Supercluster and shares the same Supercluster infrastructure.
 This includes the system management software, software module farm, scheduler, storage and backend network infrastructure.
-Storage and Backup.

 ## Hardware Configuration